 Rawan’s love of classical music inspired her to pursue a specialization in acoustics.
 In 2013, she joined Arup, and assisted her team deliver technical design solutions for schools, hospitals, spaces for performing arts, recording studios and large-scale botanic gardens.
-Amongst these projects were Vlaamse Radio- en Televisieomroep, Oman Botanic Gardens, Victoria Palace Theatre refurbishment, Pinewood Studios, BBC Capital Square, Cardiff, Heathrow T4 Baggage Reclaim.
+Amongst these projects were Vlaamse Radio- en Televisieomroep, Oman Botanic Gardens, Victoria Palace Theatre refurbishment, Pinewood Studios, BBC Capital Square, Cardiff and Heathrow T4 Baggage Reclaim.

 Alongside her involvement in engineering and design, Rawan collaborates internationally with artists on art projects with a specific focus on Languitecture.
 This enables her to experience spaces both as a designer and performer.